el-grudge/08--Recreating-John-Snow-s-Ghost-Map/README.md

 To view the full interactive version of the notebook, please open the 'Recreating John Snow's Ghost Map.html' file.

-Also note that it is best to the contents of this repo on a PC, as the files are too large to open on mobile.
+Also note that it is best to view the contents of this repo on a PC, as the files are too large to open on mobile.